What is Website Accessibility?

 Video Captioning (YouTube Only)

 Captioning of videos is currently only available via the native YouTube embedded interface.
 Enabling this in the platform disables the pre-roll advertisement interface.
+Clients are responsible for reading through the captions on their YouTube videos to ensure accuracy.

 Google Custom Search is being added to sites that do not already have one.
-Search is an effective way of providing an alternative way for users to navigate to content.
+Search is an effective way of providing an alternative way for users to navigate content.

 What do we need to do to ensure our site remains ADA compliant?